This is Part 2. Follow links for Part 1, 3, 4, 5, 6, 7 and 8.

 - changes in investable float

-- index reconstitution
+- index reconstitution, etc.

 Why Float Growth Matters